stewartcelani/autodesk-construction-cloud-backup/README.md

 - Log files are located in ACCBackup.exe\Logs
 - First step is to run with the --debuglogging flag
 - If the --debuglogging flag doesn't point you in the right direction the --tracelogging flag should be used.
-- Log an issue via the repo with a link to your logfile and I will investigate.
+- If all else fails log an issue via the repo with a link to your --tracelogginng log file and I will investigate.
+- Or/and email bold.oil7762@fastmail.com with your log file attached.

 ### ApiClient
 ACCBackup is designed around an ApiClient class library I wrote that does 99% of the heavy lifting.